-The maintenance of good attendance records is a requirement for both compliance with the DCYA Rules for CCSP Saver Programme and the Child Care Act 1991 (Early Years Services) Regulations 2016.
-And the Child Care Act 1991 (Early Years Services) (Registration of School Age Services) Regulations 2018.
+The maintenance of good attendance records is a requirement for both compliance with the DCEDIY Rules for CCSP Saver Programme and the Child Care Act 1991 (Early Years Services) Regulations 2016.and the Child Care Act 1991 (Early Years Services) (Registration of School Age Services) Regulations 2018.
 Attendance records can be maintained in a variety of formats e.g. roll books, weekly sheet formats or electronic formats.
-Pobal/the DCYA don't direct any specific format be used however from a good practice perspective we have collated some tips on how attendance can be consistently recorded to meet the DCYA Funded Programme requirements.
-For more support please contact your local City/County Childcare Committee.
+Pobal/ DCEDIY don't direct any specific format be used however from a good practice perspective we have collated some tips on how attendance can be consistently recorded to meet the DCEDIY Funded Programme requirements.

-From the Start
+rom the Start

-- > Ensure there are attendance records /roll books for each session/room including Breakfast clubs. - State Child's full name (as per PIP records) Don't use nicknames. - > Keep names of children in a consistent sequence throughout the cycle (facilitates attendance tracking).
-If a new child starts with the service, add their name to the bottom of the list. - Use a ball point pen not pencil. - > Ensure attendance records/ roll books are accessible from beginning of cycle (including where a child's registration period has expired). - > Ensure attendance records /roll books are filled out by staff member working in the room. - Keep Parent's Sign in and out book separate to Attendance records /roll books (if necessary). - Don't use individual daily sheets/diaries. - Date the week of attendance.
+- Ensure there are attendance records /roll books for each session/room including Breakfast clubs. $\geq$ - State Child's full name (as per PIP records) Don't use nicknames. ۶ - Keep names of children in a consistent sequence throughout the cycle (facilitates attendance tracking).
+If a new child starts with the service, add their name to the bottom of the list. - Use a ball point pen not pencil. - Ensure attendance records/ roll books are accessible from beginning of cycle (including where a child's registration period has expired). - Ensure attendance records /roll books are filled out by staff member working in the room. - Keep Parent's Sign in and out book separate to Attendance records /roll books (if necessary). - Don't use individual daily sheets/diaries. - Date the week of attendance.